Anemoi: Notus

-Eurus (Vulturnus)
+Eurus

 Eurus (Εὖρος, Euros) according to some was the southeast wind, but according to others the east wind.
 On the Tower of the Winds in Athens, Eurus occupies the southeast side, while Apeliotes is in the east.
 However, it is widely accepted that Eurus is the east wind, while Apeliotes is the southeast wind.

 Eurus' Roman counterpart is Vulturnus, according to Pliny the Elder; but for Aulus Gellius Volturnus was the equivalent of the southeast wind Euronotus.
-Generally in the Latin poets the name Eurus is used for the east or southeast wind, as in Greek.
+In the Latin poems, the name Eurus is generally used for the east or southeast wind, as in Greek.

 Eurus is a wind of storm, described as a turbulent wind during storms and tossing ships on the sea.
 He is referred to as the "savior of Sparta" in a Homeric paean, or poem.
 Eurus is also called the "hot wind" by Nonnus in Dionysiaca.
 Eurus is closely related to Helios in passages of the Dionysiaca, being called from his place near Helios' palace, Phaethon, where the sun rose in the east.